justinedelson/aem-rugs/README.md

 1. Install the [Rug CLI](http://docs.atomist.com/user-guide/interfaces/cli/install/).
 2. Edit the file `~/.atomist/cli.yml` to include the repository `https://dl.bintray.com/justinedelson/rugs`.
 If `~/.atomist/cli.yml` does not exist, run `rug list` to generate it.
 3. Use one of the Rug Generators or Editors listed below.
+The sample commands assume you want to specify all parameters on the command line.
+If you want to use the interactive mode, use either `rug edit -I <editor coordinates>` or `rug generate -I <generator coordinates>`, e.g. `rug generate -I aem-rugs:aem-rugs:AddCoreComponent`.

 ### Sample cli.yml file